 Health XCEL’s e-health software platform, GlobalHealth, supports the needs of healthcare professionals and e-health vendors.
 This platform enables the creation and secure sharing of sensitive patient information by using online relationship management tools.

-By creating a patient-centric e-health network on top of this platform Health XCEL will deliver services that enable healthcare professionals and service providers an increased capability to manage critical health data needed for more informed healthcare delivery -- delivery that will dramatically cut costs for healthcare professionals while increasing efficiency.
+By creating a patient-centric, e-health network on top of this platform Health XCEL will deliver services that enable healthcare professionals and service providers an increased capability to manage critical health data needed for more informed healthcare delivery -- delivery that will dramatically cut costs for healthcare professionals while increasing efficiency.
 The overall result will be improved healthcare and reduced costs for all stakeholders.
 Healthcare professionals will have access to health records when and where they need them and control the flow of information.
 Ultimately, the healthcare related risks for both patients and physicians are reduced through improved communication and access to important healthcare related data.

 1.2 Key Goals